hossshakiba/FaceGAN/README.md

 ## Contributing
-Contributions are welcome!
-Please open a pull request or issue for any improvements or bug fixes.
+Contributions are welcome! :heart: Please open a pull request or issue for any improvements or bug fixes.